Nerixyz/uploader/README.md

 bind = "127.0.0.1:4833"
 file_dir = "uploads"
 domain = "https://i.nerixyz.de"
+# You can use anything here really.
+# Make sure the header is sufficiently long.
 authorization = "Bearer <token>"
 # Base64, Used for deletion links
 # Must be 28bytes (224bit) long